50 Interesting & Fun Facts About Indiana State to Know

 A brick church with a tall spire surrounded by green trees and facing a paved road

-One of the facts about Indiana state is that Vincennes is the oldest city in Indiana
+One of the facts about Indiana state is that Vincennes is its oldest city

 Vincennes is the oldest city in Indiana

-Established in 1732, the city of Vincennes is the oldest city in Indiana.
-Originally founded by the French, the city contains many architectural features that were of French influence.
+Established in 1732, the city of Vincennes is the oldest in Indiana.
+Initially founded by the French, the town contains many architectural features of French influence.
 Now a collection of historic buildings and museums, Vincennes has become a popular attraction and place to learn about Indiana history facts.

 Indiana is the historic homeland of many Native Americans

 Today, descendants of these tribes honor the past through educational initiatives and cultural events.
-Every 5 years, the Potawatomi people take part in a 660-mile journey across Indiana.
+Every five years, the Potawatomi people participate in a 660-mile journey across Indiana.
 This event commemorates the forced removal of their ancestors from their homeland in 1838, known as "the trail of death."

 Indiana's William Henry Harrison served the shortest presidential term in US history

-In 1840 the Governor of Indiana, Willian Henry Harrison, ran for President of the United States.
+In 1840, the Governor of Indiana, Willian Henry Harrison, ran for President of the United States.
 He won the election, becoming the 9th US President.
-He took office on March 4th, 1841, and subsequently passed away on April 4th, serving just 31 days in office.
-It was the shortest term in US Presidential history.
+He took office on March 4, 1841, and subsequently passed away on April 4, serving just 31 days in office.
+It was the shortest term in US presidential history.

 Famous Indiana musician Paul Dresser wrote the Indiana State Song